This is a featured article

 2. Great Danes

-Yes, they are large dogs, but trust us.
+Yes, they are large dogs but trust us.
 Great Danes act like big lap dogs and they don’t bark!
-Your neighbors will love you for this.
+Your neighbours will love you for this.

 Another desirable trait of a Great Dane is that while they will act like a lap dog, they also will be a guard dog and protect you.
 This breed is also incredibly smart.

 On average, they can reach anywhere from 140-175 lbs and typically live 7-10 years.
 Read more now on other factors to consider when choosing a dog.